 Coffee Shops

-- Pips – Not far from campus, this is a favorite hangout spot not just for PBC Students, but the rest of Portland!
-They have the best mini donuts, whose size will make you feel less guilty about indulging.
+• Pips – Not far from campus, this is a favorite hangout spot not just for PBC students, but the rest of Portland!
+They have incredible mini donuts, whose size will make you feel less guilty about indulging.

 Arts & Entertainment